matt77hias/JavaRMI2/README.md

 **Score**: Maximum Score

 ## About
 Car rental application in a distributed rental agency system that allows to plan trips (i.e. make reservations at several rental companies).
-The system allow multiple users to book concurrently in a safe way using Java RMI. (see full [car rental project](https://github.com/matt77hias/meta-carrental))
+The system allow multiple users to book concurrently in a safe way using Java RMI.
+(See full [car rental project](https://github.com/matt77hias/meta-carrental))

 ## Design
 ### Remotely accessible classes